GoogleCloudPlatform/ruby-docker/app-engine-exec-wrapper/README.md

 is running in the environment.

-Its driving use case is running production database migrations for Ruby on Rails applications, and we expect similar uses for other languasges and frameworks.
+Its driving use case is running production database migrations for Ruby on Rails applications, and we expect similar uses for other languages and frameworks.

 ## Usage